jonwang1026/macOS-strix-B450i/README.md

         I'm not sure if its my 5500xt that's defective or if its a whatevergreen problem, but my google chrome would freeze for a full second randomly throughout my time of use.

-## PLEASE USE MY CONFIG.PLIST AND EFI FOLDER AT YOUR OWN RISK!!!
+# PLEASE USE MY CONFIG.PLIST AND EFI FOLDER AT YOUR OWN RISK!!!
     They worked for me, but may not work for you.
 Please refer to the full guide below before using.

-# Please refer to the dorantia guide for further questions.
+# Refer to the dorantia guide for further questions.
     https://dortania.github.io/OpenCore-Install-Guide/
 # If you need technical help you can use their discord channel via amd osx (also donate if you can)
     https://discord.com/invite/EfCYAJW